sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

 [OPTION BEGIN [Mac]]

-To use the SDK to generate a mobile development kit client, the first step is to install some dependencies.
+To use the SDK to generate a mobile development kit client, the first step is to setup the SDK to create a client.
 Unzip `MDKClient_SDK.zip` if it is not already extracted.

 ![MDK](img_005.png)